MartinCerny-awin/pseudolocale/Readme.md

 _Pseudoloc_ is a small library for quickly pseudolocalizing strings.
 [Pseudolocalization](http://en.wikipedia.org/wiki/Pseudolocalization) is a method for testing the internationalization aspects of your application by replacing your strings with altered versions that maintains string readability while including the most problematic characteristics including text length and character length.
 It also makes hard coded strings and improperly concatenated strings easy to spot so that they can be properly localized.

+## Difference to Pseudoloc

+- This library is idempotent.
+The function returns same result everytime it is run.
+- Delimiter could be Regex special character.
+Original library did not support these special characters.

 ## Using with Node.js

     var pseudoloc = require('pseudoloc');